jopieji/cta-react/README.md

 ---
 ### Technology
-The technologies I am using React, Nodejs, the CTA Train Tracker API, and maybe MongoDB.
+The technologies I am using React, Nodejs, the CTA Train Tracker API, Express, and maybe MongoDB.
 I might just use local storage to prevent extra complication, but I will see what is most intuitive.

 I might try out some no-code tools to see what they are like.
 No-code tools would speed up development, but might also take away from my learning, so I am a little split on this decision.

-I am going to implement Express and Node.js to 1) gain expereince with these technologies and 2) to ensure I can hide my API key and clean up my code.
+I am going to implement Express and Node.js to 1) gain expereince with these technologies and 2) to ensure I can hide my API key and clean up my client code.
+If I could start over, I'd restructure my project, but its not a major issue; just breaking away from what seems to be convention.

 ---
 ### Future Plans